France to convene Syria talks, accuses Assad, allies of waging 'total war'

-PARIS France accused Syria and its allies on Wednesday of using the political uncertainty in the United States to launch "total war" against rebel-held areas in the country and said states opposed to President Bashar al-Assad would meet in Paris soon.
+PARIS (Reuters) - France accused Syria and its allies on Wednesday of using political uncertainty in the United States to launch "total war" against rebel-held areas in the country and said states opposed to President Bashar al-Assad would meet in Paris soon.

 U.S. President-elect Donald Trump is only inaugurated on Jan.
 20 and the outgoing administration is not expected to take an active role in Syria so close to leaving office.
 European diplomats have expressed concern that Assad may feel emboldened by Trump's vow to build closer ties with Russia, Syria's ally.

 "Today one million people are besieged.
-Not just in Aleppo, but in Homs, Ghouta and Idlib, and that's the reality of the situation in Syria," Foreign Minister Jean-Marc Ayrault told reporters after a weekly cabinet meeting.
+Not just in Aleppo, but in Homs, Ghouta and Idlib, and that's the reality of the situation in Syria," Foreign Minister Jean-Marc Ayrault told reporters after a weekly cabinet session.

+He did not say what the planned meeting might achieve to tackle five years of conflict which have killed hundreds of thousands of people and displaced half of Syria's population, but said protecting Syrian civilians was an urgent priority.

-"France is taking an initiative to confront this strategy of total war by the regime and its allies, who are taking advantage of the current uncertainty in the United States."
+"France is taking the initiative to confront this strategy of total war by the regime and its allies, who are taking advantage of the current uncertainty in the United States."

 A meeting of countries opposed to Assad, including the United States, Saudi Arabia and Turkey, will take place in the coming days in Paris, Ayrault said.
-Government spokesman Stephane Le Foll said it would happen at the start of December.
+A diplomat said the ministerial talks would happen in early December.

 The U.N.
 Special Envoy for Syria also expressed concern on Tuesday that Assad could launch a new offensive to crush eastern Aleppo before Trump takes office.
-Intense bombardment of east Aleppo, including of hospitals, have left residents even more deprived of medicines, food and fuel in recent weeks.
+Intense bombardment of east Aleppo, including of hospitals, has left residents even more deprived of medicines, food and fuel in recent weeks.

+Accusing Syria and its Russian and Iranian backers of "cynicism", German Foreign Minister Frank-Walter Steinmeier told parliament that the renewed strikes would merely add momentum to the cycle of violence.

+"Far too many people right now believe they can profit from the power vacuum after the U.S. elections and play the military card," he said.
+"We have to break through this logic.
+The talks on ceasefires and humanitarian aid must not stop during this period of transition in Washington."

 France, a staunch backer of the anti-Assad opposition, is now actively pushing for a U.N.
 Security Council resolution to sanction Syria for the use of chemical weapons, Ayrault said.